This game is a playful way to introduce new vocabulary.

 c) a piece of equipment for receiving and sending radio signals.

 How to Play.
-Write the first new word on the board and read out twice the definitions, chosen for it, at normal speaking speed.
+To start the game, write the first new word on the board and read out twice the definitions, chosen for it, at normal speaking speed.
 Next the players take it in turns to give their opinions like this:

 Player А: I think it's 'c'!